microsoft/datashaper/javascript/react/docs/report/react.api.md

 //
 // @public (undocumented)
 export const CodebookStatsField: React.FC<CodebookStatsFieldProps>;

+// Warning: (ae-missing-release-tag) "CodebookStyles" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface CodebookStyles {
+    // (undocumented)
+    dataNature?: Partial<IDropdownStyles>;
+    // (undocumented)
+    dataType?: Partial<IDropdownStyles>;
+    // (undocumented)
+    description?: Partial<ITextFieldStyles>;
+    // (undocumented)
+    displayName?: Partial<ITextFieldStyles>;
+    // Warning: (ae-forgotten-export) The symbol "CodebookMappingStyles" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    mapping?: CodebookMappingStyles;
+    // (undocumented)
+    root?: React.CSSProperties;
+    // Warning: (ae-forgotten-export) The symbol "CodebookStatsStyles" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    statsWrapper?: CodebookStatsStyles;
+    // (undocumented)
+    units?: Partial<ITextFieldStyles>;
+}

 // Warning: (ae-missing-release-tag) "CodebookTableEditor" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //